sharovik/devbot/README.md

 ```

 ### Prepare project for compilation
-Every package should have a .go file inside of the dir. `events` folder it is a defined package.
+Every package should have a .go file inside of the directory. `events` folder it is a defined package.
 There you can configure the list of events which should have the bot.
-If you will skip this step, the error will appear because the events are not defined at all.
+If you will skip this step, the error will appear because the events package should have go files.
 Please do the following step:
 ```
 cp events/defined-events.go.dist events/defined-events.go
 ```